elementdavv/internet_archive_downloader/README.md

 - [Mozilla Addons (Firefox)](https://addons.mozilla.org/en-US/firefox/addon/internet_archive_downloader/)

 ## Configuration
-In Firefox, permissions of accesses to relative websites must be granted in the "Permissions" tab of the extension detail page.
+In Firefox, permissions of access to relative websites must be granted in the "Permissions" tab of the extension detail page.

 ## Usage
 ### Internet Archive: